Mashkinonje – Noelville – Verner

 Nature helped out over time.
 The parks’ features are the result of a post-glacial lake that covered the area combined with a series of parallel low elevation folded bedrock uplands.
 The low upland bedrock areas were wave washed with soils eroded and deposited in the depressions.
 Add the moisture and nutrient variability- wave action on Lake Nipissing and the result are a variety of wetlands habitats that make Mashkinonje a very interesting location to observe nature throughout the year.

 But the wonderment is in the trail system is the interpretative signage that has been erected.
-It is one of Ontario Parks non-operating peatland fourparks (so there are no fees), no operating dollars.
+It is one of Ontario Parks non-operating parks (so there are no fees), no operating dollars.
 The development and maintenance is directly linked to the local species of residents in the area, “the volunteer.”

 Angela Martin is the President of the Friends of Mashkinonje.
 She is also the President of Ontario Nature and owner of a tourism business, Welcome Lodge.
 As one of the driving forces amongst a dedicated community of volunteers she said, “we recognize the values of this park.”
 The park was identified by the John Robart’s government of 1963, the park was expanded by the Mike Harris’ ‘Living Legacy” in program in 1997.
 Originally it was named Haddo Provincial Park on some older topographic maps.
 Thirty-eight percent of the park is wetland and there are “many little bridges” and board walks totalling more than one kilometre of construction.
 She explained a steering committee was formed in 1997 and then the Friends’ group in 2000.